SECTION C - EARNED POINTS

 Members who are in their administrative grace period should therefore not be credited with NBHA points unless they renew at the show before competing.
 Members past the expiration date are also liable for non‑member permit fees.
 Members may not use the administrative grace period to compete in shows restricted to members, such as NBHA State Championships, Super Shows, National Championship Series, or World Championships.

 2. NBHA members may accumulate points in only one district at a time during the competition year.
 Members will be assigned to the district where they live unless Headquarters is notified in writing that they wish to compete in another district.
 Members lose accumulated points in a district when they start competing for NBHA points in another district during the competition year.
-Requests for change of competition district will not be approved within 90 days of the end of the competition year, unless the member actually moves into a new district because of a permanent change of residence.

 3. Divisions are determined by time brackets.
 The fastest time in the class will set the time for payback and District 00 points.
 Whatever district or districts sanction the show their district members’ fastest time will set the time for their district points.
 If sanctioned by more than one district each district’s fastest time will set their time for their district points.